Ernest Hogan: His earliest ragtime composition

 That's the Pas Ma La.

-Hogan followed this song with the hit "All Coons Look Alike to Me."
+Hogan followed this song with the hit "All Coons Look Alike to Me." which was one of the very first ragtime songs by a Black musician.
 Hogan was not the originator of the song's lyrics, having appropriated them after hearing a pianist in a Chicago salon playing a song titled "All Pimps Look Alike to Me."
 Hogan merely changed the words slightly, substituting the word "coon" for "pimp" and added a ragtime syncopation to the music thanks to the contribution of the composer Max Hoffman.
 The song eventually sold over a million copies.

-Hogan's use of the racial slur "coon" in the song infuriated many African Americans.
-Some black performers made a point of substituting the word "boys" for "coons" whenever they sang it.
-In addition, the success of this song created many imitations, which became known as "coon songs" because of their use of highly racist and stereotypical images of blacks.
+The success of this song created many imitations, which became known as "coon songs" because of their use of highly racist and stereotypical images of blacks.
+They exploded in Popularity after 1900.

-The controversy over the song has, to some degree, caused Hogan to be overlooked as one of the originators of ragtime, which has been called the first truly American musical genre.
+The controversy over the song has, to some degree, caused Hogan to be mistaken as one of the originators of ragtime, which has been called the first truly American musical genre.
 Hogan's songs were among the first published ragtime songs and the first to use the term "rag" in their sheet music copy.
 While Hogan made no claims to having exclusively created ragtime, fellow black musician Tom Fletcher said Hogan was the "first to put on paper the kind of rhythm that non-reading musicians were playing."
 When the ragtime championship was held as part of the 1900 World Competition in New York, semifinalists played Hogan's "All Coons Look Alike to Me" to prove their skill.